seangpachareonsub/honne/README.md

   urlpatterns += static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)
 ```

 I created a `UserPreferences` model which mimics the `IndividualPictures` model by means of acting as a central location for all match preferences for all users.
-By doing so, it allowed me to limit the number of fields for the User model and seperate potential conflicting fields i.e. the sex of the user vs the sex preference of their potential matches.
+By doing so, it allowed me to limit the number of fields on the User model and seperate potential conflicting fields i.e. the sex of the user vs the sex preference of their potential matches.

 The way of assinging the user preferences to each user follows two steps: